Defxult/Discord.swift/README.md

 A Discord API wrapper written in Swift, kept up-to-date with the latest features.
 Simple, elegant, and easy to use.
 Have fun creating your own bot! 🤖 Whether it's for moderation, only for you and your friends, or something entirely unique!

 Enjoying the library?
 Don't forget to leave a ⭐️ 😄.
-If you need any help or have any questions, join the Discord server by clicking the icon above.
+If you need any help or have any questions, join the [Discord server](https://discord.gg/TYDZeruQ7N).

 ## Key Features
 - Asynchronous functionality using `async` and `await`.